 It's been a pleasure to have an involvement with this wonderful project and I hope that all who use the LPA Pack and guides find them of the great use - which LPAs can be.

 A bit about Stacy East:

 As one of the relationship managers, I visit our beneficiaries, their families and supporters to do review visits.
 Some of the beneficiary’s we visit could really benefit from having LPA, and it is one of the questions we ask at a review.
-Sometimes people are put off by the process of applying for LPA, and so when Julia and Caroline told me about their ideas of writing an easy read guide for people with a learning disability and their carers, I really wanted to get involved.
+Sometimes people are put off by the process of applying for LPA, and so when Julia and Caroline told me about their ideas of writing an easy read guide for people with a learning disability A learning disability is to do with the way someone's brain works.
+It makes it harder for someone to learn, understand or do things. and their carers, I really wanted to get involved.
 I am a trained person centred planning facilitator and I have completed training in easy read.
 I have worked with people with a learning disability and autism for more than 16 years, and my experience of working in support services really helped me to consider how a carer may use the guides.

 I love to get creative when presenting information to other people.
 This project was a great challenge and I am so privileged to have been part of it.
 I really hope the guides help people with a learning disability to apply for LPA, because it is such an important tool that enables people with a learning disability to be at the centre of all decisions made.

 These resources are presented free of charge, however if you have found them helpful, please consider making a donation to Mencap